 We can thank the US Army for the term ‘soft skills’; having concentrated on training troops on how to use machines to do their job – the physically hard aspect - they noticed that a lot of what made a group of soldiers victorious was in fact how the group was led.

-The trouble was the military were not currently training with that in mind, so they dedicated significant intellectual efforts to recognize what these skills might be – the skills that didn’t utilize ‘hard’ machines – so the terms ‘hard’ and ‘soft’ skills were coined.
+The trouble was the military were not currently training with that in mind, so they dedicated significant intellectual efforts to recognise what these skills might be – the skills that didn’t utilise ‘hard’ machines – so the terms ‘hard’ and ‘soft’ skills were coined.

 Leadership essentials